jesusb25/PDF-to-MP3/README.md

 ## Description

-I used a vanilla web development stack including HTML, CSS, and JavaScript to create the front end.
-I utilized express to create a backend restful API, and render.com to host it.
+I employed a web development stack encompassing HTML, CSS, Bootstrap, and JavaScript to craft the frontend interface.
+The backend restful API was constructed using express, and for hosting, render.com was employed.

-In the future, I would like to add more natural voices to the project.
-Error checking is in place for invalid parameters.
+Looking ahead, an enhancement I'm considering involves incorporating additional natural voices into the project.
+To ensure robustness, comprehensive error-checking mechanisms have been implemented to handle invalid parameters effectively.

 ### Prerequisites